tonytw1/tonytw1/README.md

 develop into standalone applications in their own right.

 Demonstrates a commitment to openness and Internet standards by supporting RSS views of all content.

-### Squirrel Detector

-[Squirrel Detector](https://github.com/tonytw1/squirrel-detector) demonstrates a willingness to tackle a new technology (machine learning) and use pragmatic tools (python, MQTT) to realise something end to end.

 ### OpenStreetMap Jigsaw